Aranteksupport/Aranteksupport.inzzii.com/index.md

 POS app Manuals, **Learn + Start using Inzzii POS** 🚀 .

-> **note:** inzzii POS Manual is still new, so there is still some work to-do.
+> **Note:**  inzzii POS Manual is still new, so there is still some work to-do.
 If you know anything, either app or manual that is missing, please contribute to this awesome list. 🙏

 <summary>inzzii POS Manual 🚀</summary>